anumkhanit/azure-wireshark-network-protocols/README.md

 <h1>Part 1: Set Up Resources at Microsoft Azure</h1>

+Before we begin, let's set up our Azure environment:

 - Create a Resource Group.
 - Create a **Windows 10 Virtual Machine (VM1)** (with RDP Port) and assign it to the Resource Group you've created.
 Allow the VM1 to create a new Virtual Network (Vnet) and Subnet during setup.
 - Create a VM2 **Ubuntu 22.04 VM** (with SSH Port) and assign it to the same Resource Group.
 Allow the VM2 to create another Vnet and Subnet during the setup.